Introduction – What is Flutter?

 Everyone loves an intuitive and aesthetically-pleasing user interface, but it comes at a higher Flutter app development cost.
 The complexity of the design is a key factor.
 UI designing aims at creating a better outlook for the app while UX design makes users interact with the software seamlessly.
 Both are equally important to delivering a great experience for app users.

-Features such as animations and interactivity increase the cost of designing the application.
+If you’re going to create a fitness app, for instance, features such as animations and interactivity increase the cost of designing the application.
 Gaming apps usually cost more than other software (for example, Messengers), especially when they require high definition graphics and animations.

 Testing, Maintenance, and Support